Phoenix-Ahria/Swtor/README.md

 - Eymas & Hess for trying really hard to break the bot for testing purposes.
 - [Kaypin_Mayor](https://www.reddit.com/user/Kaypin_Mayor) for providing the Google spreadsheet used for daily operations and cxp bonus activity

-## Official Discord Server for SwtorBot
+## Official Links
-[Join](https://discord.gg/nNCPzj6) - I will provide support, update details and status changes here.
+[Official Discord Server](https://discord.gg/nNCPzj6) - I will provide support, update details and status changes here.
+[Official Changelog](http://changelog.swtorbot.xyz/) - Constantly updated with everything you need to know, and even things you don't!

 ## Examples
 _All examples are from actual conversations with the bot.
 They are not simulated or theoretical mumbo jumbo to make it all shiny and pretty.
 Though some responses might vary due to improvements in wordiness and grammar are made._